🔥 Kayser's Smelting Furnaces

 • Note: Ore crushers, hydrogen production, and graphite production are not included in the blueprints.

-• To upgrade from Blast Furnace I to Blast Furance II, replace the ore input with crushed ore input.
-Place T2 blueprint.
-Start feeding the secondary ingredient (limestone/sand).
-Wait until all the regular ore is fully consumed before upgrading the actual furnace.
+• To upgrade from Blast Furnace I to Blast Furance II, place the T2 blueprint.
+Start feeding the secondary ingredient (limestone/sand) and replace regular ore feed with crushed ore.
+Wait until all the regular ore is fully consumed before upgrading the actual furnace building.

 • To upgrade from Blast Furnace II to Arc Furnace II, demolish the coal belt, coal storage, and the jiggly limestone/sand belts to the furnace inputs.
 Then align and place the T4 blueprint on top of the existing furnace.
 New input manifold should be constructed, including water and graphite, and the low steam output should fit on the back.

-• BPs generally include smokestacks for Exhaust (and Low steam for T4).
-As Exhaust Filtration becomes available, it is recommended to replace the smoke stacks for Exhaust (and Low steam) with Exhaust scrubber (Thermal desalinators or Water tower for Low steam).
+• BPs generally include smokestacks for Exhaust.
+As Exhaust Filtration becomes available, it is recommended to replace the smoke stacks for Exhaust with Exhaust scrubber.

 Enjoy your smelting!